bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 {% autocrossref %}

-All messages in the network protocol use the same container format, which provides a required multi-field header and an optional payload.
+All messages in the network protocol use the same container format, which provides a required multi-field message header and an optional payload.
-The header format is:
+The message header format is:

 | Bytes | Name         | Data Type | Description
 |-------|--------------|-----------|-------------